DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 <p><strong><em>Tail Swipe (Bella Only).</em></strong> Bella swipes her tail in a 10-foot cone.
 Each creature within that area must make a DC 17 Dexterity saving throw, taking 9 (2d8) bludgeoning damage and falling prone on a failure.
 A creature that succeeds on the saving throw takes half as much damage and doesn't fall prone.</p>
 <p><strong><em>Hallucinatory Mist (Bella Only).</em></strong> Bella sprays a 30-foot cone of pearlescent mist.
 Each creature within the mist must make a DC 16 Constitution saving throw or be dazed until the start of Bella's next turn.</p>
 <p><strong><em>Stomp (Offalia Only).</em></strong> Offalia stomps the ground around her.
 Each creature within a 5-foot radius must make a DC 17 Dexterity saving throw, taking 11 (2d10) bludgeoning damage on a failure and half as much damage on a success.</p>
-<p><strong><em>Fiend's Trumpet (Offalia Only).</em></strong> Offalia releases a sonorous, low-pitched trumpet from her horn.
+<p><strong><em>Fiend's Trumpet (Offalia Only).</em></strong> Offalia releases a sonorous, low-pitched trumpet from her trunk.
 Each humanoid creature within a 60-foot radius must make a DC 16 Wisdom saving throw or subtract 1d4 from their next attack roll, ability check, or saving throw.</p>
 <p><strong><em>Enervating Ring (Morgantha Only).</em></strong> Tendrils of inky darkness reach out from Morgantha, touching each creature within a 10-foot radius.
 Each target must make a DC 16 Constitution saving throw or take 9 (2d8) necrotic damage and be slowed until the end of its next turn.</p>
 <p><strong><em>Inflict Nightmares (Morgantha Only).</em></strong> Morgantha conjures a cloud of ethereal mist around a creature she can see within 30 feet, forcing it to succeed on a DC 16 Wisdom saving throw or be stunned until it takes damage or another creature uses its action to shake them awake.
 The creature takes 9 (2d8) psychic damage at the end of its turn if it's still stunned.</p>
 <h3>Reactions</h3>